dvculha/ecsplore/ECSplore_Mentor_Guide.md

     * *Don’t take anything personally - keep the end goal in mind.
 Accept criticism, it’s a learning experience.
 Everyone wants to succeed, no one is trying to ruin your group lolol*
 * Landing an internship?
     * *Talk with your mentee about your internship experiences if you have had any, getting an internship in first year is very hard but possible, and mention useful resources which can help them land an internship such as Techfair, myFuture and MESC*
+* Which laptop is most suitable for ECSE classes?
+    * *Don’t need a specific type of laptop but you will probably need a computer for your coding classes!
+There are computers in MC-10, MC-50, Trottier with all the software you require installed and in libraries too.*

 #### Week 3 (September 4 - September 11)